-THE OFFERING Common stock offered by us \$60,000,000 of shares of our common stock or, assuming a public offering price of \$16.00 per share, the last reported sale price of our common stock on the OTCQB on October 27, 2015, 3,750,000 shares of our common stock.
-The number of shares of common stock offered by us will be determined based on the public offering price per share.
-Common stock to be outstanding after this offering 18,258,177 shares Option to purchase additional shares We have granted the underwriters an option for a period of up to 30 days to purchase up to an additional \$9,000,000 of shares of common stock or, assuming a public offering price of \$16.00 per share, the last reported sale price of our common stock on the OTCQB on October 27, 2015, 562,500 shares of our common stock, to cover over-allotments.
-The number of additional shares of common stock the underwriters have the option to purchase will be determined based on the public offering price per share.
-Use of proceeds Assuming the issuance and sale of 3,750,000 shares of our common stock at the assumed public offering price of \$16.00 (which is the last reported public sale price of our common stock on October 27, 2015), we estimate that the net proceeds from this offering will be approximately \$55.1 million, or approximately \$63.5 million if the underwriters exercise their option to purchase additional shares in full, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+THE OFFERING Common stock offered by us 6,250,000 shares Common stock to be outstanding after this offering 20,758,177 shares Option to purchase additional shares We have granted the underwriters an option for a period of up to 30 days to purchase up to an additional 937,500 shares of common stock to cover over-allotments.
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$45.8 million, or approximately \$52.8 million if the underwriters exercise their option to purchase additional shares in full, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use substantially all of the net proceeds from this offering (i) to fund the completion of our Phase 2 clinical trials of tipifarnib in patients who have solid tumors with HRAS mutations and in patients with PTCL; (ii) to fund our planned Phase 2 clinical trial of tipifarnib in patients with lower risk MDS (as defined in "Description of Our Business" below); (iii) to fund our ongoing ERK inhibitor program; (iv) to fund the initiation of our companion diagnostic program to aid in the selection of patients with HRAS mutant tumors and for additional indications; (v) to fund research and preclinical development of our other product candidates; and (vi) for general corporate purposes, including general and administrative expenses, capital expenditures, working capital and prosecution and maintenance of our intellectual property.
+See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.
 Dividend policy We have never paid cash dividends on any of our capital stock and we do not intend to pay cash dividends to holders of our common stock in the foreseeable future.
 Risk factors Investing in our common stock involves a high degree of risk.
 You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
-Directed share program At our request, the underwriters have reserved up to two percent of the shares for sale at the public offering price to persons who are directors, officers or employees, or who are otherwise associated with us through a directed share program.
+Directed share program At our request, the underwriters have reserved up to two percent of the shares for sale in this offering to persons who are directors, officers or employees, or who are otherwise associated with us, at the public offering price through a directed share program.
 The number of shares available for sale to the general public will be reduced by the number of directed shares purchased by participants in the program.
 Any directed shares not purchased will be offered by the underwriters to the general public on the same basis as all other shares offered.
 Participants in the directed share program will be subject to a 180-day lock-up restriction with respect to any shares purchased through the directed share program, which restriction may be waived with the prior written consent of the representatives of the underwriters.
 See "Underwriting."
-Proposed NASDAQ Global Select Market symbol KURA